95.1 degrees

 I learned to type on an old typewriter I found in our attic on Wood Street.
 I also found an old typing manual from which I learned how to type.
 When I was in the Marines, I took that typing manual with me and in my free time I did every single exercise in that book.
 And now I can touch type.
 So, it was a natural progression for me to start reading computer books to learn how to use programs.

 Photoshop has been the most difficult program for me to use.
-The main reason I bought the program was because my iPhone used it to download the pictures to my computer.
+The main reason I bought the program was because my iPhone used it to download pictures to my computer.
 But then I found other uses for Photoshop.

 I read every Photoshop book available through my library and I learned quite a lot.
 Last May, I went to an educational seminar in Champaign-Urbana, Illinois, where I attended two Adobe classes where I learned more about how to use Photoshop.
 I never realized how many commands are available.
 I know I’ll never even use half of them, but it’s nice to know they’re available.